winitzki/scall/tutorial/programming_dhall.md

 ```

 Another useful function is `CList/show`.
-We will implement it in a simple way:
+We will implement it in a simple way that leaves a trailing comma in the lists.
 ```dhall
 let Optional/default = https://prelude.dhall-lang.org/Optional/default
 let CList/show : ∀(a : Type) → Show a → CList a → Text